 5. Reinforce Your Garage Door

 Often, your garage door can be one of the weakest links in the home.
 After all, garage doors are not made to withstand the violent winds of a hurricane.
 If you have a garage, you should learn how to secure the garage door for a hurricane.
 Once your garage door goes down, the rest of your house may soon follow.
-The high-speed winds pressurize the house and then blows off the roof.
+The high-speed winds pressurize the house and then blow off the roof.
 Check your garage door for a wind or pressure rating.
 The ideal garage door is a single and windowless door.
 It should also have the rating to withstand 50 or more pounds of pressure per square foot.
 If possible, fortify your garage door.
 You can buy or DIY braces for the garage door which you can disassemble.
 Use your car as an extra brace for it as well.

 6. Take Measures Against Flooding

 If you live in flood-prone areas, this is one of those things you shouldn’t forget to do.
 Check your flood risk and start making a list of things you can do to prepare for flooding situations.
 Before the flood, you want to reduce the risk of damage from flooding as much as possible.
 Elevate any electrical appliances and systems.
 If your area is very prone to flooding, consider elevating the entire home.
-The Federal Emergency Management Agency (FEMA) has a more extensive guide on how you can protect your home before, during and after a flood.
+The Federal Emergency Management Agency (FEMA) has a more extensive guide on how you can protect your home before, during, and after a flood.

 7. Get Insurance Coverage